Michaelis–Menten kinetics

 In biochemistry, Michaelis–Menten kinetics, named after Leonor Michaelis and Maud Menten, is the simplest case of enzyme kinetics, applied to enzyme-catalysed reactions involving the transformation of one substrate into one product.
+In 1913, Michaelis and Menten expanded on Victor Henri's fundamental equation of enzyme kinetics, which was established in 1902.
 It takes the form of a differential equation describing the reaction rate $v$ (rate of formation of product P, with concentration $p$) as a function of $a$, the concentration of the substrate A (using the symbols recommended by the IUBMB).
-Its formula is given by the Michaelis–Menten equation:
+The formula below is given by the Michaelis–Menten equation: